“an incisive decision-maker who inspires confidence within clients”

 Click here to view John’s full Aviation & Aerospace CV.

 John Steel QC is a qualified arbitrator and Fellow of the Chartered Institute of Arbitration.
 He specialises in national and international arbitration in particular concerning aviation, aerospace, planning and airport development.
 He is an experienced pilot (fixed wing and helicopters), chairman of the Air League and a Fellow of the Royal Aeronautical Society.
 A recent case in which he was appointed arbitrator was in the matter of an arbitration between MHS Aviation Berhad and Petronas Carigali Sdn Bhd, concerning a claim in relation to termination of a RM3.1bil offshore helicopter services contract in Malaysia.
 He has wide experience of aviation and aerospace matters, including in relation to major international airport development as well as regional airports.
 His cases in the UK High Court and Court of Appeal included representing the UK Civil Aviation Authority with respect to AAIB litigation and the responsibilities of the regulator, as well as actions against the Department for Transport and CAA with respect to airspace changes and airport safety.
-He has recently been appointed to be a member of the Kirkhope Parliamentary inquiry panel into Airspace and Airspace Changes in the UK.
+He was appointed to be a member of the Kirkhope Parliamentary inquiry panel into Airspace and Airspace Changes in the UK.

 John is recognised as a leading practitioner in aviation, aerospace, planning, transport and environmental law.